 If the ship’s hull is sliced along each waterline, then every waterline produces a distinct curve.
 Since a ship’s hull is symmetric about the centerline, a common practice prevails in which the curve is drawn on either side of the centerline, and this view is called the body plan or the half breadth plan of the ship.

 Important Tip: The shape of the waterlines (in the half breadth plan) play a deciding role in the shape of the stern and the efficiency of the propeller.
-In the above figure, the waterlines move away from the ship’s centre line with increase in height above baseline.
+In the above figure, the waterlines move away from the ship’s centerline with the increase in height above baseline.
 That is, the innermost curve is the lowermost waterline.
 Take note of how the waterlines straighten at the aft as we move upward from the keel.
 This shows that the ship has a transom stern.
 So why is transom stern preferred?
 The answer lies in the shape of the waterlines at the stern.
-The longitudinal direction taken by the waterlines at the stern ensure flow of water at the stern in a direction almost perpendicular to the propeller disc.
-This ensure minimum cross flow at the propeller, therefore ensuring maximum propeller efficiency.
+The longitudinal direction was taken by the waterlines at the stern ensure the flow of water at the stern in a direction almost perpendicular to the propeller disc.
+This ensures minimum crossflow at the propeller, therefore ensuring maximum propeller efficiency.